Antifreeze plays an important role in your cooling system.

 Even more, It is very important to have the correct antifreeze in the right concentration.

-- Furthermore cooling system problems are responsible for about 60% of engine failures.
+Cooling system problems are now responsible for about 60% of engine failures.

 - Excellent heat transfer